Expecting your first baby? Your questions answered

 by Myriam Panard, International Board-Certified Lactation Consultant (IBCLC) for Lansinoh France

-Firstly, congratulations!
+Firstly, congratulations on your first pregnancy!
 Whether you’re completely new to the baby scene or you’ve been around your friends’ babies a lot in the last few years, you’re bound to have lots of questions and a range of emotions.
 You’re facing a massive change in your life and it’s normal to feel all kinds of things.
 It can be quite overwhelming, so be patient with yourself.
 You have a lot of new things to experience and learn and even if it feels like a lot, you will be ready when the big day arrives.

 Over the next few months your body, emotions and relationships will undergo some major upheavals.
 Lower energy levels combined with high levels of hormones can make for an emotional roller-coaster.
 Having the right support will help you get through these periods, so make sure you talk to your partner, mum, or friends for reassurance.